flexibeast/guides/mdoc-quickstart.md

 [groff(1)](https://man.voidlinux.org/groff.1), GNU roff, is the current de facto standard roff program.
 The language it implements, and groff-specific extensions, are documented in [groff(7)](https://man.voidlinux.org/groff.7); the escape sequences for various glyphs are documented in [groff_char(7)](https://man.voidlinux.org/groff_char.7).

-However, another roff implementation is provided by [mandoc(1)](https://man.openbsd.org/mandoc.1). mandoc, rather than [man-db](http://man-db.nongnu.org/), is the default man page system for not only OpenBSD, but also for some Linux distributions, such as Void, Alpine, and (optionally) Gentoo.
+However, another roff implementation is provided by [mandoc(1)](https://man.openbsd.org/mandoc.1). [mandoc](https://mandoc.bsd.lv/), rather than [man-db](http://man-db.nongnu.org/), is the default man page system for not only OpenBSD, but also for some Linux distributions, such as Void, Alpine, and (optionally) Gentoo.

 Both groff(1) and mandoc(1) support the mdoc(7) macro package in addition to man(7).

 ### Why not use Markdown?

 Markdown is a *bad* choice for producing quality man pages.
-It's presentation markup, not semantic markup, without even the possibility of semantics being systematically added by the creator (unlike HTML, where one can add semantics via the `class` attribute).
+It's presentation markup, not semantic markup, without even the possibility of the document author systematically adding semantics (unlike, for example, HTML, where one can add semantics via the `class` attribute).
 It has many flavours, each slightly different from the others: for example, the pandoc(1) man page lists "commonmark", "commonmark_x", "markdown", "markdown_mdd", "markdown_phpextra" and "markdown_strict" as distinct formats.
 And although the CommonMark spec exists, but to a certain extent suffers from the "[now you have 15 competing standards](https://xkcd.com/927/)" problem.
 It's certainly relatively easy to *write*, but it's much less easy to *parse*, hindering format conversion.

 Even if you refuse to write mdoc(7) to write man pages, *please* try to use a source language that substantially facilitates semantic markup (e.g. HTML).

 ## roff: the basics

 roff is a line-oriented language.
 Each line is either a control line, or a text line.
-Control lines have commands, such as a request or macro; text lines are plain text, with no requests/macros, but including some escape codes (cf. below).
+Control lines have commands, such as a request or macro; text lines are plain text, with no requests/macros, but possibly some escape codes (cf. below).
 A control line usually has an initial `.`, followed by a request / macro.
 Lines that need to begin with a literal `.` are preceded a zero-width space, `\&`: `\&.`.
 Escape codes, which begin with a leading backslash (`\`), can be used to produce particular glyphs, such as an em dash (`\(em` -> `—`), a check mark (`\(OK` -> `✓`) or an accented character (`\(:y` -> `ÿ`); further details can be found in mandoc_char(7) or groff_char(7).
 Note that a literal backslash is produced by `\e`, not `\\`.

 When writing man pages in mdoc(7), the mdoc(7) macros should be used as much as possible; using roff requests should only be a last resort.